Attack Chains

 Attack Chains help demonstrate exactly what an attacker is doing at every step of the way - in a simple and easy to understand visual story.
 It helps clients understand attack paths and focus remediation where it's needed.

 Building Attack Chains can provide extra information to help customers and developers prioritise focus areas for remediation, without relying on traditional risk ratings or scores.
-It can help to identify ways to block attacks from being chained together, and prioritise core issues with least effort & resources.

 To create an attack chain, you must have Edit permissions on your project.

-From your project dashboard, select Attack Chains then click on Add.
+From your project dashboard, select Attack Chains then click on Add

 This is where you define the objective an attacker can achieve as part of this attack chain.
 Ensure to keep this is high-level as possible and relatable to the business or customers.